robertpitt/codex-relay/README.md

 ## Environment Variables and Secrets

-Relay does not require a `.env` file for basic local development, and no example env file currently exists in the repo.
+Basic local development does not require a `.env` file, and no example env file currently exists in the repo.

 Codex authentication is discovered from one of these sources: